 These easy vegan meatballs hold together perfectly and don’t fall apart when you stick your fork into them, just like traditional meat.
 That was the biggest challenge I found when trialing these.

 And oh boy will you be stuffed off this meal, just like a classic spaghetti and meatball dish.
 I mean, stuffed.
-Best part about this, besides the yum factor, it is sooo healthy and cholesterol-free, unlike the meat version.
+Best part about this, besides the yum factor, it is so healthy and cholesterol-free, unlike the meat version.

 - Vegan Barbecue Lentil Loaf